Tipping in Ireland: Why, When & What You Should Tip in Ireland in 2023!

 Tipping in Hotels is not as common in Ireland but again I am sure the staff would very much appreciate it if it is something you decide to do.
 This doesn’t need to be a huge amount, perhaps €1 or €2 to say thank you for carrying your bags, housekeeping or a good concierge service.
 No matter what you decide the staff will not be offended.

 Getting a taxi in Ireland is becoming increasingly difficult, especially in busy spots such as Dublin and Cork.
-So, I always appreciate when one eventually stops to allow me to get home.
-Situations like this is when I tend to round up my fair for a taxi driver.
-But other than exceptions like this I tend not to tip.
+So, I always appreciate when one eventually stops to allow me to get home, so in situations where I can not get one I am more likely to give my driver a little thank you tip.

 When it comes to hairdressers you might feel the need to tip a little something extra if you’ve had a particularly good experience.
 This could be as simple as a fabulous haircut that makes your confidence peak.